yypingsheng/WestPlatform/README.md

 WestPlatform
 ============

-Automated deployment of data analysis platform based on Puppet
+Automated deployment of data analysis platform based on Puppet.